lucproglangcourse/scalamu/README.md

 You can also just clone this project and play around with the example worksheets.

+Scalaµ works with Scala 2.10 and 2.11 and uses Scalaz 7.0.6.

 # Quick Start

 Natural numbers as the initial algebra for the `Option` endofunctor.